owlbarn/tutorial/book/case-image-inception/README.md

 # Case - Image Recognition

+TODO: Add url link to the zoo gist as references.

 How can a computer take an image and answer questions like "what is in this picture?
 A cat, dog, or something else?"
 In the last few years the field of machine learning has made tremendous progress on addressing this difficult problem.
 In particular, Deep Neural Network (DNN) can achieve reasonable performance on visual recognition tasks -- matching or exceeding human performance in some domains.